julius2503/higher-lower-game/README.md

 The whole database has a capacity of 1.560 values.
 The highscore of my programm was 1.557.
 After this score was reached the higher-lower button disappeared, which leads to the conclusion that this is the final highscore.

 This documentations contains the programm "higherlower.py" and the database "db.json".

+To run this code the following arrangements must be set:
+ 1. Downloading the ChromeDriver ("https://chromedriver.chromium.org/") and adding it to the project folder
+ 2. Installing the requiered libraries: pip install selenium pip install numpy pip install colorama